James Purdy: Later life

 For nearly 50 years he lived and wrote in a small apartment in a Brooklyn Heights landmarked building surrounded by dozens of framed boxing prints from the turn of the 20th century, bare-knuckled champs in the makeshift outside rings of their day.
 To the end of his life, he continued to dictate to a small team of devoted friends, and ascribed his continued intellectual vigor to the drinking of green tea and the avoidance of alcohol and tobacco.
 His advice to young writers was to "banish shame".

 Purdy died aged 94, in a nursing home in Englewood, New Jersey, on March 13, 2009.
-In accordance with his wishes, he was cremated and his ashes transported to Northamptonshire, England, to be buried next to his benefactor Sitwell.
+In accordance with his wishes, he was cremated and his ashes transported by Maria Cecilia Holt and Charles Lock to Northamptonshire, England, to be buried next to his benefactor Sitwell.

 Legacy

 Purdy wrote anonymous letters from the age of nine: his first was written to his mother's landlady, whom Purdy disliked.
-Subsequently he wrote countless thousands, many now owned by persons who have no idea of their provenance or value, although the style is inimitable.
+Subsequently, he wrote countless thousands, many now owned by persons who have no idea of their provenance or value, although the style is inimitable.
 They feature some of Purdy's drawings, which have attracted some attention.

 The American composer Robert Helps, a close friend of Purdy's, used Purdy's texts in two of his works, The Running Sun and Gossamer Noons, both of which have been recorded by the soprano Bethany Beardslee.

 The American song composer Richard Hundley composed many songs to poems of Purdy, his friend as well of several decades in New York City.
 Some of his works set to Purdy's poetry, like "Come Ready and See Me", have been praised as true classics in the medium of the American song.

 In an autobiographical sketch in 1984, Purdy stated, "My work has been compared to an underground river which is flowing often undetected through the American landscape".

 He received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle in 1991.